sqweelygig/supercool-servers/README.md

 This evaluation shows the MVP at a moment where it is good but not exceptional.
 From here, the project's timeframe demanded that I implement improvements that could be delivered on time and defer improvements that ran the risk of overrun.

-### 4.2 - General Reflection
+### 4.2 - Timeline Reflection

-The project progress has slipped from a little ahead; it is now as per the timeline with the MVP implemented.
-This slippage is due to a change in employment patterns to full-time during term time with a six-week summer vacation before the EMA deadline.
-At this stage, the main concern is acquiring a case study, as this negotiation has quietened.
+Figure n.n (reprise of Figure n.n) - Project schedule, showing boundaries of MVP.

+The implementation endeavours at TMA 01 and TMA 02 were ahead of schedule, but retrospectively the negotiation was behind schedule.
+By TMA 03, the MVP implementation was complete on schedule, and I had realised the negotiations were behind schedule.
+This final submission includes the negotiated survey, an evaluation of the MVP and a set of improvements to the MVP.
 During the project, there were learning experiences.

-The most impactful learning experience was neglecting to chase the survey organisation, which caused a two-month gap where communication paused.
+The most impactful learning experience was neglecting to chase the survey negotiation, which caused a two-month gap where communication paused.
 The broader circumstances of accepting a new job caused this gap, but do not excuse it.
+I also made the mistake of not incorporating any time for negotiation alongside the 70% MVP budget.
-Going forward, I have calendared a weekly reminder about this communication.
+To remedy this, I calendared a weekly reminder about the communication and reprioritised my efforts.
+In future projects, I can include such time in their schedules and trackers.

 One challenge faced was the verification of the UX and data accuracy, especially regression bugs and JSON parsing and serialisation.
-As a result, the final delivery will include a front-end test suite.
 When scoping the project, I had not expected these tests to require automation.
 With the benefit of hindsight, this reinforces the TDD adage, "If you cannot work out what you want clearly enough to write a test, you should not be writing any code yet".
-However, the project plan has time and agility enough to incorporate this unexpected requirement.

 Another significant challenge was structuring code reuse.
 Vue.js (2022) favours composition and mixin reuse in a facade pattern.